catalyst-cooperative/pudl/docs/new_dataset.rst

 In general the process for adding a new data source looks like this:

 #.
-Add the new data source to the ``datastore.py`` module and the
+Add the new data source to the :mod:`pudl.workspace.datastore`` module and
-   ``update_datastore.py`` script.
+   the ``pudl_data`` script.
 #.
 Define well normalized data tables for the new data source in the
-   metadata ``pudl/package_data/meta/datapackage/datapackage.json``.
+   metadata, which is stored in ``src/pudl/package_data/meta/datapackage/datapackage.json``.
 #.
-Add a module to the ``extract`` subpackage that generates raw dataframes
+Add a module to the :mod:`pudl.extract` subpackage that generates raw
-   containing the new data source's information from whatever its original format was.
+   dataframes containing the new data source's information from whatever its original format was.
 #.
-Add a module to the ``transform`` subpackage that takes those raw
+Add a module to the :mod:`pudl.transform` subpackage that takes those raw
    dataframes, cleans them up, and re-organizes them to match the new database table definitions.
 #.
-If necessary, add a module to the ``load`` subpackage that takes these
+If necessary, add a module to the :mod:`pudl.load` subpackage that takes
-   clean, transformed dataframes and pushes their contents into the postgres database.
+   these clean, transformed dataframes and exports them to data packages.
 #.
-If appropriate, create linkages between the new database tables and other
+If appropriate, create linkages in the table schemas between the tabular
-   existing data in the database, so they can be used together.
+   resources so they can be used together.
 Often this means creating some skinny "glue" tables that link one set of unique entity IDs to another.
 #.
-Update the ``etl.py`` module so that it includes your new data source as
+Update the :mod:`pudl.etl` module so that it includes your new data source
-   part of the ETL (Extract, Transform, Load) process, and any necessary code to the ``cli.py`` script.
+   as part of the ETL (Extract, Transform, Load) process, and any necessary code to the :mod:`pudl.cli` entrypoint module.
 #.
-Add an output module for the new data source to the ``output`` subpackage.
+Add an output module for the new data source to the :mod:`pudl.output`
+   subpackage.
 #.
 Write some unit tests for the new data source, and add them to the
    ``pytest`` suite in the ``test`` directory.